mus-format/mus-examples-go/README.md

   package to serialize graphs and linked lists.
 - validation - shows how you can validate different data types during unmarshalling.
-- protobuf - shows how to implement Protobuf encoding using mus-go.

 You can find more information in the corresponding `main.go` files.